HysMagus/ZIP-RFC/0000-Serious-Bouncy-Castle-Descriptive-Name.md

 # Motivation
 [motivation]: #motivation

 This section explains why we need to do this proposal.
-The Zcoin Team needs a bouncy castle because Reuben, Anwar Aram, Tadhg, Peter, Sandra, Poramin and the rest of the Zcoin team are working in a high stress environment where they are slowly going crazy with the amount of innovation they are outputting and amazing community they are sheparding.
+The Zcoin Team needs a bouncy castle because Reuben, Anwar, Sebastian, Aram, Tadhg, Peter, Sandra, Poramin and the rest of the Zcoin team are working in a high stress environment where they are slowly going crazy with the amount of innovation they are outputting and amazing community they are sheparding.
 They need a place to unwind and relax as well as to insure that the development and research team does not burn out before Lelantus is released.

 # Community-level explanation
 [community-level-explanation]: #community-level-explanation